-ELLE.com Scholars is a highly competitive journalism program for Wake Forest University undergraduate students to learn journalism skills and shape national conversations.
-The program is a dynamic partnership with ELLE.com, a leading national website that reaches more than a million people daily.
+During the 2016-2017 academic year, five undergraduate students completed ELLE.com Scholars program, a highly competitive journalism program for Wake Forest University undergraduate students to learn journalism skills and shape national conversations.
+The program was a dynamic partnership with ELLE.com, a leading national website that reaches more than a million people daily.

-Students conduct research for ELLE.com writing each week, produce social media content including Facebook Live events, and develop a long-term multimedia journalism project to be published in 2017.
-The students will also travel to the ELLE.com headquarters in New York City and interact with top editors at the publication, in addition to other travel and interview opportunities that advance their journalism skills.
+Students conducted research for ELLE.com writing each week, produced social media content including Facebook Live events, and developed a long-term multimedia journalism project.
+The students traveled to the ELLE.com headquarters in New York City and interacted with top editors at the publication, in addition to other travel and interview opportunities that advanced their journalism skills.

-The program is led by Dr. Melissa Harris-Perry, the 2016 winner of the Hillman Prize for broadcast journalism, and Sherri Williams, Anna Julia Cooper Center post-doctoral fellow and award-winning journalist with a decade of newspaper reporting experience.
-The program is supported by a grant from the Hearst corporation.
+The program was led by Dr. Melissa Harris-Perry, the 2016 winner of the Hillman Prize for broadcast journalism, and Dr. Sherri Williams, 2015-2017 Anna Julia Cooper Center post-doctoral fellow and award-winning journalist with a decade of newspaper reporting experience.
+The program was supported by a grant from the Hearst corporation.

 “The ELLE.com Scholars program is entirely unique.
 It offers a cohort learning experience combining the best training of a classroom with the unique opportunities afforded by a real workplace.”